Cimpress/coam-sample-php/README.md

 In addition to the aforementioned development dependencies, you will need the following:

-- Client ID / Secret
+- Client ID / Secret (You can create one at https://developer.cimpress.io/clients/create if you need one)
-- Client authorized to access api.cimpress.io
-- Permissions configured in IAM

 ## Getting Started